seanlowe/obsidian-desk/README.md

 The easiest way to install this plugin is through Obsidian's community plugins.
 Desk will be available there as soon as the initial code review is finished.

+### BRAT Installation

+do the thing, install with BRAT via seanlowe/obsidian-desk

 ### Manual installation